How outdoor workers in Arizona can protect themselves in severe weather

 No matter the season, it’s important for people who work outside to be mindful of some basic safety tips in the workplace.
 During hot summer months in Arizona, heatstroke and heat exhaustion can be a major problem, while the dropping temperatures of winter pose their own set of risks.

 If you’ve suffered an injury or illness due to extreme weather, you may be entitled to workers’ compensation.
-Reach out to the Law Offices of Robert E. Wisniewski today to get started on your case.
+If you need help with your claim or have questions about your rights, reach out to our experienced Arizona workers’ compensation attorneys for a free consultation.

 Arizona’s desert climate is prone to extreme weather and temperatures.
-During the summer, some areas of the state are exposed to more than 120 days of extreme heat over 100°F.
+During the summer, some areas of the state are exposed to more than 120 days of extreme heat over 100°F, which can create serious health issues for those working outdoors or in workspaces without air conditioning.

 Heatstroke

-Arizona heatstroke is a serious concern for anyone who works outside in our state.
-It’s a medical emergency that occurs when your body is unable to cool itself down, leading to a rapid rise in core body temperature that can damage your organs, brain, and muscles and, if left untreated, can be fatal.
+Heatstroke is a serious concern for anyone who works outside in Arizona.
+This medical emergency occurs when your body is unable to cool itself down, leading to a rapid rise in core body temperature that can damage your organs, brain, and muscles and, if left untreated, can be fatal.

 Symptoms can include a rapid pulse, red or hot skin, confusion, slurred speech, and fainting.